-“The take-home message for U.S. clinicians and health policy makers is simple,” Fallah said.
+“The take-home message for U.S. clinicians and health policy makers is simple,” said study author Mahdi Fallah in an interview with CNN.
 “Clinicians and radiologists should consider race and ethnicity when determining the age at which breast cancer screening should begin.”

 Why Is this Happening?